oceanosis/website-automation/README.md

 ***

-## Result
+## Conclusion
-> All infrastructure plus service installation plus deployments are done while automation server is launching...
+> All infrastructure resource provisioning, service installations and deployments are accomplished while automation server is launching.

+### TODO
+> Provisioning resources with Phyton/Boto3
+> Provisioning resources with Terraform